SSWConsulting/SSW.Rules.Content/rules/using-digital-asset-manager/rule.md

 ---
 type: rule
-title: Video Data - Do you use a Digital Asset Manager (DAM) like Adobe Bridge to manage a stock library
+title: Video Data - Do you use a Digital Asset Manager (DAM) to manage a stock library?
 uri: using-digital-asset-manager-for-stock
 authors:
   - title: William Fardell